-DAA4648 Race and Ethnicity in Media (5 credits) Prerequisite(s): DAA1616
+DAA4648 Race and Ethnicity in Media (5 credits)

 This module explores the origins and evolution of racial and ethnic images in media.
 It pays special attention to the process of creating new images in both traditional visual media such as film and television and newer interactive media.